 On 9 December 2021, The First TV network broadcasted this video interview between host Dana Loesch and Robert Malone.
 The interview went viral on Facebook, receiving more than 88,000 interactions only on Loesch’s Facebook page.
 In addition, a tweet from Malone sharing the video received more than 3,800 likes and 1,700 retweets.

 Malone’s account was later permanently suspended by Twitter on 29 December 2021 for violating the platform’s policies about COVID-19 misinformation.
 Further user engagement also took place on other media platforms where Loesch shared the video, including YouTube.
+Posts on other websites, like Gateway Pundit, also propagated similar claims from Malone.

 Malone, a scientist who formerly worked at the Salk Institute, has previously spread misinformation about COVID-19 vaccine safety and effectiveness.
 Loesch introduced Malone as “the inventor of mRNA vaccines”.
 As Health Feedback explained here, this claim is inaccurate because the development of mRNA vaccines resulted from a collaborative effort involving hundreds of researchers and three decades of work.